Chapelle special spurs Netflix walkout; 'Trans lives matter'

 There were a few moments of shoving and pushing among the competing demonstrators, but the conflict was mostly limited to a war of words.

-Leia Figueroa, a student from Los Angeles, doesn't work at Netflix but said she wanted to back the walkout.
-While the streaming service offers positive fare for the LGBTQ community, she said, it’s having it both ways by also offering a show like Chappelle’s that includes disparaging comments about trans women.
+Leia Figueroa, a student from Los Angeles, doesn't work at Netflix but said they wanted to back the walkout.
+While the streaming service offers positive fare for the LGBTQ community, they said, it’s having it both ways by also offering a show like Chappelle’s that includes disparaging comments about trans women.

 If Netflix wants to be “an apolitical platform then they should be that," Figueroa said.
 "But they’re saying things like ‘Black lives matter’ and ‘We don’t stand for transphobia.’
 If you say things like that, then you have to be vetting all of your content to reflect your values.”

-Note: This story was first published on Oct.
-20, 2021.
-It was updated on Oct.
-26, 2021 to correct some references to Leia Figueroa, who uses the pronouns they and them.